-When you create or review an element on the Specification Manager, you operate through one of three areas:
+When you create or review an element on the Specification Manager, you operate through one of four areas:

-- 1. The Navigator toolbar, which provides options to: - Change the Package or type of element under review - Open tools to create, display or review the properties, characteristics and associated records of the Package or specific elements in the Package - Configure the appearance of the Specification Manager display and the types of information you might develop from the data in the display - 2.
+- 1. The Navigator toolbar, which provides options to: - Change the Package under review - 2.
+The Specification Specify ribbon, which provides options to: - Change the specification element type - Open tools to create, display or review the properties, characteristics and associated records of the Package or specific elements in the Package - Configure the appearance of the Specification Manager display and the types of information you might develop from the data in the display - 3.
 The display area itself, where you can: - Perform in-place editing by directly editing text (such as Version, Phase or element notes) or selecting alternative values from drop-down lists (such as Difficulty, Status or Priority)

-- Double-click on an indicator icon and review the record or document attached to the element - Drag in elements from any page of the Diagram Toolbox - 3.
+- Double-click on an indicator icon and review the record or document attached to the element - Drag in elements from any page of the Diagram Toolbox - 4.
 The element context menu, which you can display by right-clicking anywhere on an entry in the display; this provides options for: - Creating and deleting elements - Editing element properties (including adding and reviewing extended properties, or Tagged Values) - Locating the element in the Project Browser and - Refreshing the display